Origins of the Institute of Biomedical Engineering

 Dr. R. N. Scott.
 Professor Emeritus in Electrical Engineering, University of New Brunswick

 Note: Dr. Scott passed away in December 2014.
-Bob was a dear friend to all of the close community at the Institute.
-As founder of the Institute, it cannot be understated how many lives he touched and minds that he inspired by his passion and vision of helping amputees.
-He was an extraordinary person: beyond the tremendous dedication he had academically and professionally, he was intimately involved in many community services.
-He will be missed greatly.
+Bob was a dear friend to the close community at the Institute.
+As founder of the Institute, he touched many lives and inspired many minds by his passion and vision of helping amputees.
+He was an extraordinary person: he showed tremendous academic and professional dedication and was intimately involved in many community services.
+He is missed greatly.

 In 1957 the first rehabilitation hospital in the province of New Brunswick, the Forest Hill Rehabilitation Centre, was opened in Fredericton.
 By 1961 the Medical Director, Dr. Lynn Bashow, aware of reported technological advances in the USA, asked the Dean of Science at UNB whether someone there might be interested in the technological challenge presented by two patients with high-level spinal injuries.
 Among faculty members who were introduced to the complexities of quadriplegia was Bob Scott, then Assistant Professor in the Department of Electrical Engineering.
 He invited several individuals with varied backgrounds, from the University and the wider Fredericton community, to a second meeting, from which was formed in 1962 The Technical Assistance and Research Group for Physical Rehabilitation (TARGPR).
 This Group was able to provide some “low tech” assistance to patients at the Rehabilitation Centre, but quickly determined that more research was needed to make any significant impact.
 The Group decided to focus on the need, of persons with quadriplegia, for enhanced ability to communicate with and control their environment.
 What is now called myoelectric control seemed most promising, and became the Group’s focus.
 But progress was very slow as the Group had practically no financial resources beyond donations from members and from that year's Electrical Engineering graduating class.